-"Once the Artisans' Guild has workers, it sends out a team of artisans to the Sanctuary construction site.
-The artisans wait at the site for an ox cart to bring them the materials that they need.
-The ox cart can come from a Storehouse, or from a trading facility that is importing the good that the artisans need next.
-Artisans are not allowed to use materials that are in trading facilities waiting to be exported.
+"Once the Artisans' Guild has workers, it sends out an artisan to the Sanctuary construction site.
+The artisan waits at the site for an ox cart to bring him the materials that he needs.
+The ox cart can come from a Storehouse, or from a trading facility that is importing the good that the artisan needs next.
+An artisan is not allowed to use materials that are in trading facilities waiting to be exported.